 With proper care, your blue box should last for many years.
-Each container is stamped with a production date on the bottom.
-If your Durham Region issued blue box cracks or breaks from regular wear and tear, bring it to 4600 Garrard Rd.
+If your blue box cracks or breaks from regular wear and tear, bring it to 4600 Garrard Rd.
 (Hours of Operation Monday to Friday from 8 a.m. to 5 p.m.) in Whitby, and you will receive another one.

 Blue Box Recycling Tips